transcom/mymove-docs/docs/adrs/0083-deploy-flipt-service-discovery.md

 ---
-title: "0083 Deploy flipt using ECS service discovery"
+title: "0084 Deploy Flipt using ECS service discovery"
+description: "An ADR about how we deploy Flipt using AWS ECS service discovery."
 ---

 # Deploy flipt using ECS service discovery